𝐕𝐞𝐫𝐬𝐞𝐬 𝐨𝐟 𝐒𝐮𝐫𝐚𝐡 𝐀𝐡𝐳𝐚𝐛: 𝐋𝐨𝐬𝐭, 𝐚𝐛𝐫𝐨𝐠𝐚𝐭𝐞𝐝 𝐨𝐫 𝐰𝐡𝐚𝐭?

 “‘O Messenger of Allah, let the verse about stoning be written for me.’
 He (the Prophet) said, ‘I cannot do this.'”
 (Sunan Al-Kubra Baihiqi 8/21, Sunan Al-Kubra Nasai Hadith 7148.
 Albani (in Sahiha 6/412) said Baihaqi pointed to its authenticity)

 13- These narrations prove that the Prophet (PBUH) never allowed the words about stoning to be written.
 When it was never allowed to be written, it entails that its placement was never determined by the Prophet (PBUH).
-Moreover there is no evidence of the Holy Prophet (PBUH) reciting it in prayers or otherwise.
-With these two possibilities ruled out the idea of this verse/wording to be part of a certain Surah is rendered dubious.
-(For the actual status of these words and reality of the ‘verse’ on stoning please see THIS)
+Moreover, there is no evidence of the Holy Prophet (PBUH) reciting it in prayers or otherwise.
+With these two possibilities ruled out the idea of this verse/wording being part of a certain Surah is rendered dubious.
+(For the actual status of these words and the reality of the ‘verse’ on stoning please see THIS)

 This fact supports the contention of the scholars quoted above that the narration is weak and cannot be used as evidence due the illogical assertion about the alleged verse.
 This is true for the narrations through Ubayy (RA) and the narration quoted in Kanzul Ummal that attributes the same thing to ‘Umar (RA).

-Does this realy question the preservation of Holy Qur’an?
+Does this really question the preservation of the Holy Qur’an?